If you missed out on the first post (20-16), I have decided to share my top 20 popular Psychology books of all time.

 Apart from the wonders of Febreze, Duhigg teaches us that every habit follows the same loop:

-- Our urge or craving to do a particular thing is always triggered by something, whether it is a particular emotion, thought, sensation, time or place.
+- Our urge or craving to do a particular thing is always triggered by something, whether it is a specific emotion, thought, sensation, time or place.

 - It is why I always crave popcorn when I go to the cinemas, and yet never crave it in any other place or at any other time.